 James 4:7 says, "Submit yourselves, then, to God.
 Resist the devil, and he will flee from you."
 Even something as simple as slowing down our reaction time can help us resist Satan's urgings for us to sin.

 Finally, with any sin, you must first WANT to overcome it.
-If you don't truly want to stop doing it, then you will never make any long-term changes.
+If you don't truly want to stop doing it, then you'll never make any long-term changes.
 You have free will to choose to sin or not to sin.
-Thanks to Christ, you don't HAVE to choose sin.
+Thanks to Jesus, you don't HAVE to choose sin.
 God promises that He will always give you an escape route when you're feeling tempted (1 Corinthians 10:13).
 When you feel tempted, it is up to YOU to immediately look for that escape route and TAKE IT.

 So the next time you forget to study for that test (or you decide to play video games with your brother instead of study), and it seems easier to just cheat off the nerd sitting next to you, SLOW DOWN.
 Take a minute to breathe and pray for God's help, remembering that He always provides a way out of those burdensome impulses.